sergeyuwt/deploy/serge/TSW-61879/README.md

 ### How the scripts work
 - main entry point: azuredeploy.json, which invokes
-	* resources\storageAccount_template.json
+	* ..\resources\storageAccount_template.json
-	* resources\network_template.json
+	* ..\resources\network_template.json
-	* resources\nic_template.json
+	* ..\resources\nic_template.json
 	* vm_template.json
 	* vm_dsc_template.json, which uses
 	  * Install-PCoIPStdAgent.zip

 ### How to use the scripts
 - Used in github readme.md file by creating a deploy button
-	* encode the public URI to azuredeploy.json
+	* encode the public URI of the file azuredeploy.json
-	* add the following codes to the readme.md file, replacing encoded_uri_to_azuredeploy.json with the one obtained in last step
+	* add the following codes to the readme.md file, replacing encoded_uri_to_azuredeploy.json with the encoded uri obtained in last step
 	```
     <a target="_blank" href="https://portal.azure.com/#create/Microsoft.Template/uri/encoded_uri_to_azuredeploy.json"><img src="http://azuredeploy.net/deploybutton.png"/></a>
     ```